 Insurance & Payment

 Insurance companies determine eligibility for TMS on an individual basis.
-The initial evaluation for TMS therapy usually is covered by insurances.
-UF offers payment plans for TMS treatment.
+The initial evaluation for TMS treatment is usually covered by most insurances.

 More than 14 million American adults are suffering with major depressive disorder annually.
 It’s the leading cause of disability in American people between the ages of 15 and 44 years old.